Noémie Verreault

-Noémie Audet-Verreault (born May 25, 1988) is a Canadian curler from Chicoutimi, Quebec.
-She currently skips her own team out of Quebec City.
+Noémie Audet-Verreault (born May 25, 1988) is a Canadian curler from Alma, Quebec.
+She currently skips her own team out of Chicoutimi.

 Career

 Verreault represented Quebec at back to back Canadian Mixed Curling Championships in 2009 and 2010 as third for Simon Hébert.
 In both years, the team finished with a 4–7 record, missing the playoffs.

 Ten years later, Verreault won the 2020 Quebec Scotties Tournament of Hearts where her rink of Alanna Routledge, Marie-Pier Côté and Jill Routledge upset the Laurie St-Georges team in the provincial final.
 At the 2020 Scotties Tournament of Hearts, the team struggled throughout the week and ultimately finished tied for last with a winless 0–7 record.

 Personal life

 Verrault works as a research nurse for Ecogène-21.
 She is married to Matthieu Tremblay and has one daughter, Éva-Rose.